kramergroup/openImpala/README.md

 mpirun -np 20 singularity exec openimpala-singularity_latest.sif ./Diffusion inputs
 ```

-N.B. the OpenImpala singularity image needs to located in the same directory as the executable.
+N.B., the OpenImpala singularity image needs to located in the same directory as the executable.

 ## Continuous Integration